Tutorial: Monitor your IoT devices

 You can restart the simulated devices when you're ready to start the next tutorial.

-If you no longer need the solution accelerator, delete it from the Provisioned solutions page:
+If you no longer need the solution accelerator, delete it.

 This tutorial showed you how to use the Dashboard page in the Remote Monitoring solution accelerator to filter and monitor the simulated trucks.
 To learn how to use the solution accelerator to detect issues with your connected devices, continue to the next tutorial.